Kashin-class destroyer: Design

 The design specification was approved in 1957; the first ship was laid down in 1959 and commissioned in 1962.
 Many new components were developed for these ships, including surface-to-air missiles, radars, and gas turbine engines.
 The gas turbines were arranged in two separate spaces and could be removed via the funnels for servicing.
 These were also the first Soviet ships designed to be closed down for nuclear fallout and had an operations room deep inside the ship rather than a large bridge.

-The final ship in the class, Sderzhanyy, was completed to a modified design as the Project 61M or 61MP (Kashin-Mod), being fitted with four SS-N-2C Styx anti-ship missiles, new towed-array sonar, a raised helipad and four close range AK-630 Gatling guns.
+The final ship in the class, Sderzhanny, was completed to a modified design as the Project 61M or 61MP (Kashin-Mod), being fitted with four SS-N-2C Styx anti-ship missiles, new towed-array sonar, a raised helipad and four close range AK-630 Gatling guns.
 The two RBU-1000 ASW rocket launchers were mounted aft, but later removed.
 Six ships were modernised to this standard in the 1970s.